 At the International School of The Hague languages are respected, fostered and developed.
 Dutch, as well as English as an Additional Language (EAL) and other Mother Tongues.

 Children in all age groups learn Dutch with a native speaking teacher.
 The focus of these lessons is on speaking and listening and learning about the history, culture and geography of The Netherlands.
-From Year 2 onwards the learning is differentiated and grouped according to ability and although the more able students may well develop their reading and writing skills our purpose is not to prepare them for transfer to a Dutch speaking secondary school.
+From Year 2 onwards the learning is differentiated and grouped according to ability and although the more able students may well develop their reading and writing skills our purpose is to focus on verbal communication to function in the Netherlands.
+Due to the limited hours available, this will not prepare them for transfer to Dutch speaking secondary school.